Things To Do

 in Sant’Antimo

-Sant'Antimo is a small town located in the Campania region of Italy.
-It is known for its beautiful countryside and charming, historic buildings.
-The town is home to the stunning Abbey of Sant'Antimo, a Benedictine monastery dating back to the 9th century.
+Sant’Antimo is a picturesque village located in the Campania region of Italy, known for its serene countryside and historical architecture.
+It is home to the beautiful Abbey of Sant'Antimo, a stunning example of Romanesque architecture that dates back to the 9th century.
+Surrounded by vineyards and olive groves, the village offers a peaceful retreat for those looking to experience authentic Italian culture.

 Day Trips